mutablelogic/go-media/README.md

 ## Examples

-There are two example Command Line applications:
+There are two example [Command Line applications](https://github.com/mutablelogic/go-media/tree/master/cmd):

   * `extractartwork` can be used to walk through a directory and extract artwork from media files and save the artwork into files;
   * `transcode` can be used to copy, re-mux and re-sample media files from one format to another.

 You can compile both applications with `make cmd`which places the binaries into the `build` folder.
+Use the `-help` option on either application to see the options.

 ## The Media Transcoding API